Explore some of our current research projects in Social Anthropology.

 A multidisciplinary team (Anthropology's Petra Tjitske Kalshoven among them) explores ethical, ecological, technological and societal implications of Sellafield end-state options.

-This research project is led by Andrew Irving and also involves Lorenzo Ferrarini, in collaboration with colleagues at the University of the Witwatersrand (SA).
-It is funded by the Arts and Humanities Research Council and the Medical Research Council and uses community based film methods to explore issues of vulnerability and resilience faced by deaf youth in South Africa.
+It is funded by the Arts and Humanities Research Council and the Medical Research Council and uses community-based film methods to explore issues of vulnerability and resilience faced by deaf youth in South Africa.

-Andy Lawrence and Paul Henley established Filmmaking For Fieldworkin 2009 to concentrate on the development of filmmaking as a research method.
-In conception it is linked to AllRitesReversed a production name for filmmaking that explores the more paradoxical aspects of human life, established by Andy Lawrence in 2000.
+In conception, it is linked to AllRitesReversed a production name for filmmaking that explores the more paradoxical aspects of human life, established by Andy Lawrence in 2000.

-In this research, funded by the British Academy and Leverhulme (2016-2018) and the Toyota Foundation (2018-2019), Chika Watanabe takes 'preparedness' in disaster risk reduction efforts as an ethnographic artefact to study how catastrophic pasts and futures are made present through material and bodily practices.
+In this research, funded by the British Academy and Leverhulme (2016 to 2018) and the Toyota Foundation (2018 to 2019), Chika Watanabe takes 'preparedness' in disaster risk reduction efforts as an ethnographic artefact to study how catastrophic pasts and futures are made present through material and bodily practices.

 Specifically, Chika explores how various actors design, learn, embody, and export/import Japanese disaster preparedness (bosai) education/training efforts around the world, particularly in Chile.